Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-2/day-2/lecture-materials/intro-to-mongoose-embedded-relationships.md

 #### Setup

-1. <a href="/downloads/backend_fundamentals/mongoose-embedded-relationships/mongoose-movies.zip" download>Download</a> the starter code to get started
+1. [Clone this repo](https://git.generalassemb.ly/Instructional-Materials/STARTER-CODE-INTRO-TO-MONGOOSE-EMBEDDED-DATA) to get the starter code.

-2. `cd` inside the project folder in your code editor.
+2. `cd` inside the project folder in your text editor.

 3. Install the node modules: